netidx/netidx-book/src/small_example.md

 Now we've done something very interesting, we took some data out of netidx, did a computation on it, and published the result into the same namespace.
-Our /hw namespace now has additional useful data in it for each host.
 We can now subscribe to e.g. /hw/krusty/overtemp-ts and we will know when that machine last went over temperature.
 To a user looking at this namespace in the browser (more on that later) there is no indication that the over temp data comes from a separate process, on a separate machine, written by a separate person.
 It all just fits together seamlessly as if it was one application.

-Now I've made this seem great, but there are actually two problems here.
-The first is in fact exactly the same sentence as the last paragraph.
-There is no indication anywhere that this overtemp data is a dirty bash script possibly running on a developer workstation that is about to get switched off to install patches.
-That is why netidx has access controls on publishing, and that's why it's a good idea to use them even if your data is not sensitive.
-If you don't, anyone can publish anything anywhere.

-The second problem is more serious, in that, the above code will not do quite what you might want it to do.
-Someone might, for example, want to write the following additional script (if that someone was you, you'd likely just add it to your script).
+There is actually a problem here, in that, the above code will not do quite what you might want it to do.
+Someone might, for example, want to write the following additional script.

 ``` bash
 #! /bin/bash